sylvain-reynaud/php-ecommerce-praticing/README.md

 # php-ecommerce-praticing

-A project made in order to learn and practice PHP
+An eCommerce website made in order to learn and practice PHP

+No frameworks used